LeBron James, Spotify, HBO among 2020 Webby Award winners

 Lil Nas X’s “Panini” won a Webby for people’s voice award for best art direction.
 Spotify scored an award for best use of online media, while HBO claimed best branded editorial experience.

-Tom Hanks’ ”(hash)NiceTweets with Tom Hanks” won a people’s voice award for arts and entertainment.
+Tom Hanks’ “#NiceTweets with Tom Hanks” won a people’s voice award for arts and entertainment.

 Other winners included Spotify, The Washington Post, ESPN and The Associated Press, whose environmental series “What Can Be Saved?” was the People’s Voice Winner for documentary video.